 Remove dead code from an application unless its presence serves a documented purpose.

-When a developer identifies code that is dead because a conditional consistently evaluates to the same value, this could be indicative of an earlier bug or it could be indicative of inadequate path coverage in the test regimen.
-Additional investigation may be needed to ascertain why the same value is occurring.
+Note: When a developer identifies code that is dead because a conditional consistently evaluates to the same value, this could be indicative of an earlier bug or it could be indicative of inadequate path coverage in the test regimen.
+Investigate to ascertain why the same value is occurring.

 Identify any dead code in the application, and provide a justification as to why it is there.